sst/guide/_examples/how-to-use-cron-jobs-in-your-serverless-app.md

   Status: deployed
 ```

-Wait for a couple of minutes, you should see `Hi!` gets printed out every minute in your terminal.
+Wait for a couple of minutes and you should see `Hi!` gets printed out every minute in your terminal.

 ## Checking weather forecast

-Now let's make a call to [MetaWeather](https://www.metaweather.com)'s API and prints out the weather in San Francisco.
+Now let's make a call to [MetaWeather](https://www.metaweather.com)'s API and print out the weather in San Francisco.

 {%change%} Replace `src/lambda.js` with the following.